eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 DynamicTypeMember
 ^^^^^^^^^^^^^^^^^

-|DynamicTypeMember-api| represents a data member of a DynamicType that is in itself a DynamicType.
+|DynamicTypeMember-api| represents a data member of a DynamicType.
-Consequently, the same remarks affecting DynamicTypes, also applies to DynamicTypeMembers.
+Objects of this interface have reference semantics, so the API receives a nil-reference which is then returned pointing to the correct DynamicTypeMember address.

 DynamicTypeBuilder
 ^^^^^^^^^^^^^^^^^^